PrincetonUniversity/job_defense_shield/docs/setup.md

 We assume that the [Jobstats platform](https://github.com/PrincetonUniversity/jobstats) is available and working.

 !!! info "Cancelling Jobs at 0% GPU Utilization"
     To automatically cancel actively running jobs, the software must be ran as a user with sufficient privileges to call `scancel`.
 This may inform your decision of where to install the software.
 All of the other alerts can be ran as a regular user.
-It may make sense to have one installation on a secure machine which cancels GPU jobs and a second installation on a login node which is ran as a regular user for the other alerts.

 The installation requirements for Job Defense Shield are `pandas` and `pyyaml`.
 The `requests` module is needed only if one wants to address the underutilization of actively running jobs.
 In this case, the Prometheus server must be queried.